-C1-C2: Applications C1 First-time, first-year s
+C1-C2: Applications

-First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) inFall 2022.

-- · Include early decision, early action, and students who began studies during summer in this cohort. - · Applicants should include only those students who fulfilled the requirements for consideration for - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category.
-Note that recent bins school graduates and other students without prior postgeograday experience will still - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-Total first-time, first-year men who applied 1002 Total first-time, first-year women who applied 758 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 590 Total first-time, first-year women who were admitted 496 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 194 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 113 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 1760 Total first-time, first-year (degree-seeking) who were admitted 1086 Total first-time, first-year (degree-seeking) who enrolled 307
+First-Time, First-Year Student Applicants Total Total first-time, first-year men who applied 968 Total first-time, first-year women who applied 803 Total first-time, first-year another gender who applied 0 Total first-time, first-year unknown gender who applied 0

+First-Time, First-Year Student Admits Total Total first-time, first-year men who were admitted 480 Total first-time, first-year women who were admitted 422 Total first-time, first-year another gender who were admitted 0 Total first-time, first-year unknown gender who were admitted 0

+First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 170 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 96 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0 Total full-time, first-time, first-year unknown gender who enrolled 0 Total part-time, first-time, first-year unknown gender who enrolled 0